mspeculatrix/Zolatron64/DOCUMENTATION/CLI Commands.md

 - `<addr>` means a 4-digit hex address - eg, 3FFF.
 - `<hh>` means a 2-digit hex number - eg, 0A.
 - `<filename>` is an ASCII filename with NO extension.
-ZolaDOS will assume a suirelevanttable extension.
+ZolaDOS will assume a relevant extension.
 - `<filename.ext>` is an ASCII filename WITH extension.
 - `USR_START` is the start of user memory.
 It's where we load programs.
 Currently, it's at address $0800.
 - `EXTMEM_START` is the start of extended (paged) ROM/RAM memory - currently $8000.